zainab-Memon/Windwill-in-Computer-Graphics/README.md

 # Windwill-in-Computer-Graphics
-Easy Code of a simple black and white rotating windmill
+Easy Code of a rotating windmill.
+=>control its speed using + and –.
+Change its direction on mouse clicks.